Scottish Championship ins and outs - January 2018

 In: Liam Dick, defender (Stranraer); Iain Russell, forward (unattached).
 Loan: Kevin Nisbet, forward (Partick Thistle); Andy Stirling, midfielder (Queen of the South).

 Out: None.
 Loan ended: Ally Roy, forward (Heart of Midlothian); Greg Morrison, forward (Ross County).
-Loan: Kyle Prior (BSC Glasgow).
+Loan: Kyle Prior, midfielder (BSC Glasgow).

 Dundee United

-In: Emil Lyng, forward (Knattspyrnufelag Akureyra); Idris Kadded, forward (Vauix-en-Velin); Logan Martin, midfielder (Genoa).
+In: Grant Gillespie, midfielder (Hamilton Academical); Emil Lyng, forward (Knattspyrnufelag Akureyra); Idris Kadded, forward (Vauix-en-Velin); Logan Martin, midfielder (Genoa).
 Loan: Brandon Mason, defender (Watford); Craig Slater, midfielder (Colchester United).

 Out: Jordan Hornby, defender (Cowdenbeath); Harvey Dailly, defender; Joe Piggott, forward.
 Loan: Graham Taylor, midfielder (Edinburgh City); Brett Long, goalkeeper (Elgin City).